aldica/aldica/docs/GettingStarted-Tomcat.md

 ### Sticky sessions

 Create the file
-`/etc/apache2/sites-available/lb_sticky.conf` with the content shown below in order to set up a load balancer using sticky sessions.
-In this case all traffic from a given client is passed on the same Alfresco repository each time a request hits the load balancer.
+`/etc/apache2/sites-available/lb_sticky.conf` with the content shown below, in order to set up a load balancer using sticky sessions.
+In this case, all traffic from a given client will be forwarded to the same Alfresco repository, each time a request hits the load balancer.

 ```
 <VirtualHost *:80>